 (A) There are two boats available for the use of members of the Association at the Upper Reservoir.
-Members utilising the oars are responsible for their safety, and return to the boathouse.
+Members will be given username and password to login to the website where they can book boat for their chosen day, members must purchase boat credits at £3 for 1/2 day to confirm booking.
+Credits can be bought singly or in bulk by contacting Sec. or any committee member.
+Members utilising the oars and anchor are responsible for their safety, and return to the boathouse.
 If lost or damaged the member concerned will be liable, to recompense the Association for any such loss or repair. .
-All boats must be booked and payed for with the FlyShack before use.
-You will then be issued with a number for the boathouse lock.( This number must not be divulged to any other person, and periodically will be changed.)
+All boats must be booked and payed for with credits on the club website before use.
+After login and boat booking you will then be issued with a number for the boathouse lock on the booking page on website.( This number must not be divulged to any other person, and periodically will be changed.)
 The boat record sheet at the reservoir must be signed before using the boat, it is the responsibility of the member, to ensure that the boats and equipment are securely locked after use.

 (B) Members using the boats must wear a lifejacket, (to be supplied by themselves) at all times when on the water.
 It is recommended that lifejackets be tested regularly.
 Anglers are advised that it is unwise to boat fish unless they are competent swimmers.

 (C) A member wishing to be accompanied by a guest shall ensure that such a guest has a valid rod licence, and a valid permit to fish at the Reservoir, (by means of a day ticket).
 Also there will be a charge of one (£1) pound for insurance on the boat.
 The guest must also wear a lifejacket supplied by themselves.

 (D) A maximum of three persons are allowed in a boat at any one time, there is no standing allowed in boat.